How Collagen Helps with Anti-Aging: What You Need to Know

 1. Boosts Skin Elasticity and Firmness

-But as collagen starts to dwindle, that support weakens, and you may notice sagging, fine lines, and wrinkles creeping in.
+But as collagen starts to dwindle and collagen fibers become fragmented with age, that support system weakens.
+This is when sagging, fine lines, and wrinkles start to appear.

 That’s why collagen for anti-aging is such a powerful ally in keeping your skin looking firm and youthful.